 There are several causes that can interfere with this process and cause tearing.
 If you are experiencing tearing the first step is to have a comprehensive evaluation so the correct cause and treatment plan can be determined.
 Here are common reasons for tearing:

 Dry Eye Syndrome

 Dry eye syndrome is a common cause for symptoms like tearing, grittiness, burning/stinging, itching, and redness.
-There are a number of things that can cause dry eyes, but all causes fit into one of two mechanisms – either the eyes are not producing enough tears or the tears being produced are of poor quality.
+There are a number of things that can cause dry eyes, such as insufficient tear production, poor tear quality, and poor tear movement across the surface of the eye.

 Tear Duct Obstructions